Lives in Sunderland, MA USA

 Numerous artists have had a profound influence on my own work:

 Some of these artists include Georgiana Houghton, Wassily Kandinsky, Arshile Gorky, Franz Kline, Willem DeKooning, Mark Tobey, Leonard Baskin, Jean-Michel Basquiat, Vanessa Prager, Chuck Close, Susan Te Kahurangi King, James Siena, and Peter Linde Busk.

 Currently I am painting in acrylic in my studio in Sunderland...

-In October of 2012 I suffered from chest pains, and shortly after arriving at the hospital had cardiac arrest.
+In October of 2012 I suffered from chest pains, and shortly after arriving at the hospital I had cardiac arrest.
 Everything went to the color of black, starting from the periphery of my vision, quickly working its way into the center and coming to a point.
-Then nothing - total oblivion.
+Then there was nothing - total oblivion.
 The doctors treating me said I died, but they were able to bring me back.
-I am extremely thankful for all they did, and find myself constantly observing with gratitude and awe at what nature reveals, acutely aware of life and death, taking ideas from this experience and my surroundings to create my art.
+Although I am extremely thankful for all they did, I soon began to experience severe depression and anxiety.

 My latest work (starting with “Anxiety’s Playground” and continuing on with a planned series) confronts my battle with these issues.
 Using the inspiration of nature as a foundation, I am exploring my memories, feelings and emotions related to this event of life over death through the use of acrylic paint, ink, brush and pen on panel.